MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-setup-general.md

 4. Repeat steps 2 and 3 for each posting type that you want to define allocation keys for.

 ## <a name="to-set-up-fixed-asset-journal-templates"></a>To set up fixed asset journal templates
 A template is a predefined layout for a journal.
 The template contains information about trace codes, reports, and number series.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).

 [!INCLUDE[prod_short](includes/prod_short.md)] automatically creates a fixed asset journal template the first time that you open the **Fixed Asset Journal** page, but you can set up additional journal templates.